 The penalties for basic possession can include life imprisonment under certain circumstances.
-If you have been caught with even a small amount of a controlled substance, you can possibly be looking at jail time.
-For that reason, it’s incredibly important that you contact a lawyer.
+If you have been caught with even a small amount of a controlled substance, you can possibly be looking at jail time for possession of drugs.

 In this article, we’ll discuss Texas drug laws, potential penalties, and what you should do if you’ve been charged in Texas.

 Texas divides drugs into specific categories.
 The penalties are stiffer the “harder” the drug is considered to be.
 The categories are described below:

 - Narcotics.
 Narcotics are drugs of the opioid class.
 These include prescription pain medication used, sold, and distributed for recreational purposes as well as drugs like heroin and fentanyl.